B2027

 In your third year, you are required to complete 1 capstone unit: ACW3900 Global Issues in Accounting.

-Part B. Business Listed Major
+Part B. Major Studies

 To gain a major in Accountancy, you need to complete these 8 units:

-Part A Fundamentals in communication and media studies (4 units)
+Part A Core studies (4 units)

 You have to complete 4 compulsory units in Part A: